hejtmy/FSP_Unreal/readme.md

 There is the issue of any object, which is moved int he scene, will, by necessity, affect the scene lighting.
 Therefore it is necessary to bake the lights before each individual run, while hiding the original objects.
 This can be circumvented in case you are using multiple scenes,

+# FAQ
+Q: I created a scene, added few unreal brushes as temporary objects, added FSPObject to them, but the log does not record these objects?
+A: This has to do with Unreal brushes and how they handle collisions.
+See the issue [here](https://answers.unrealengine.com/questions/4917/bug-event-hit-not-called-on-brush-hits.html).
+The solution is to use static meshes and properly setup collisions or to add explicitely add a collider on the brush to generate hit events.